LEADING OFF: Baseball gets 1st 9-inning twinbills since 2019 - KTVZ

 By The Associated Press

 Tuesday’s baseball schedule will feature two doubleheaders — the first in the majors this season and the first twinbills of nine-inning games since Sept.
 28, 2019.
 Major League Baseball used seven-inning doubleheaders in 2020 and ’21 amid schedule complications brought on by the coronavirus pandemic.
 The first two twinbills this season were added to the schedule because of weather.
-The Diamondbacks and Nationals will play twice at Washington and the Giants and Mets will play two games at New York because of rainouts on Monday.
-Elsewhere in the majors, the Yankees will try to break out of their early scoring slump.
+The Diamondbacks and Nationals will play twice at Washington, and the Giants and Mets will play two games at New York because of rainouts on Monday.
+Elsewhere around the majors, Jose Altuve has a strained hamstring and the Yankees are trying to break out of their early scoring slump.

 Comments